riya-eng01/Amazon-Clone/README.md

 A static front-end clone of the Amazon homepage built using HTML and CSS.
 This project recreates the visual appearance of Amazon's landing page, including the navigation bar, hero section, product categories, and footer.
 The primary goal of this project was to practice web development fundamentals and improve my understanding of page layouts and styling techniques.

 🚀 Features
--Amazon-inspired homepage layout
+- Amazon-inspired homepage layout
--Navigation bar with search section
+- Navigation bar with search section
--Hero banner section
+- Hero banner section
--Product category cards
+- Product category cards
--Multiple content sections
+- Multiple content sections
--Footer section
+- Footer section
--Clean and structured user interface
+- Clean and structured user interface
--Built using only HTML and CSS
+- Built using only HTML and CSS

 🛠️ Technologies Used
 HTML5